 This recipe comes from my husband’s family.
 I was inundated with slicing cucumbers from the garden this summer.
 I love cucumber but there are only so many options for their use.
 Yes, I put them on my sandwiches and salad but I had no way of using 4-5 a week that way.
 There are two different kinds of cucumbers, slicing varieties and pickling varieties.
 Unfortunately, I have read that you cannot pickle the slicing variety because they are quite mushy and terrible.
 I pawned several off on my friends and family and still so many.

 That’s when my husband told me of a recipe his grandmother used to make – “Pickles and Onions in Vinegar”.
 I just love country food names, they don’t mess around with the frills.
 He talked with such a sense of nostalgia that I knew I had stumbled into something.
 Some quick research and a phone call to one of the politest yet spunky great-grandmothers I have ever met, and the solution seemed like…well…the solution.
 Bonus- I had 24 onions in the pantry from the garden also to be used.

 It’s super easy too.
 Peel and slice 4 cucumbers and one sweet onion.
-In a bowl, add 1 cups of sugar, a pinch of salt, 3/4 cups of white vinegar, 2 cups of water, 2 tsp minced garlic.
+In a bowl, add all the rest of the ingredients.
 Stir until sugar is mostly dissolved.
 Add the cucumber slices and onion to mason jar or other container of your choice (I used two 500ml mason jars).
 Pour vinegar-garlic mixture over top to fill the jars.
 Close and shake or stir to coat all the cucumbers.
 It’s that simple.
 The next day you’ll be in sweet and sour cucumber heaven.